ChordPro/chordpro/docs/content/ChordPro-Install-on-Linux.md

 This will install the command line version `chordpro` as well as the GUI version `wxchordpro`.

-Then, to open the program, run `wxchordpro` at a terminal prompt.
+Next, to open the program, run `wxchordpro` at a terminal prompt.
 You will get a file open dialog.
 To close the program, you can press `Cancel` and terminate the program with `File` > `Exit`.

 If your system uses Open Desktop compliant desktop icons, you can set